Glen-Ochieng/My-SAS-course-for-data-analysts./README.md

 ![image](https://github.com/Glen-Ochieng/SAS-Notes/assets/155974295/ecd898cb-4271-4cbd-87f8-29a4e465b53d)

-In the above example the variances are not equal ; therefore we use the p-value of the satterthwaite test 0.9357
+In the above example the variances are not equal ; therefore we use the p-value of the satterthwaite test 0.9357.
+Since this is a high p-value, we can conclude that the means are not significantly different from each other.